-Nonetheless, Dey, Malesios, De, Budhwar, et al. (2020) and Jia et al. (2020) suggested that few requirements such as smart regulation promote CE adoption.
-Moderate levels of organisational slack, resource and facility sharing and publicity are also required for successful CE implementation.
+Nonetheless, Dey et al. (2020) and Jia et al. (2020) suggested a few requirements, such as smart regulation, to promote CE adoption.
+Moderate level of organisational slack, resource and facility sharing and publicity are also required for successful CE implementation.
 Accordingly, we hypothesise: